Israel expelled Palestinian Arabs from the British Mandate Palestine.

 • They encouraged Palestinians to get out of the way of advancing Arab armies and join the fighting, promising they would return after a victory that never came.

-• Arab propaganda also manufactured or exaggerated tales of Israeli atrocities, causing widespread panic and more evacuation.
+• Arab propaganda manufactured or exaggerated tales of Israeli atrocities, causing widespread panic and more evacuation.

 • They also caused the refugees’ long-term crisis: